alinex/node-validator/doc/schema/any.md

 const schema = new AnySchema().invalid(ref)
 ```

-Here the reference presents a single value and it is put into the disallowed list as it is.
+Here the reference presents a single value and it is put into the denied list as it is.